Jupiter Ascending: Effects

-Several of the film's effects rely heavily on practical stunts instead of CGI.
-Tatum has noted there was minimal use of digital doubles and instead most stunts were done by the principal actors or stuntmen attempting to match the pre-vis sequences.
+The filmmakers, wherever possible, employed stuntwork rather than CGI.
+Tatum has noted there was minimal use of digital doubles.
+Most stunts were done by the principal actors or stuntmen attempting to match the pre-vis sequences.
 For the scenes of Tatum's character flying using antigravity boots, Glass has stated that his team invented a way to use stuntmen instead of doing them digitally, despite the limited available time to shoot them.
 They created a rig of six cameras, called the Panocam, which was mounted on a helicopter and covered nearly 180 degrees of the action.
 During post-production, the directors could combine the overlapped filmed footage, essentially creating a camera that could swing around the action independently of the helicopter's actual flying path.
 The technique piqued the interest of other directors who have subsequently used it in their own movies.
 Visual effects vendor Framestore used Vicon T40 cameras for pre-vis and motion capture purposes, the same camera system they used in the 2013 film Gravity, which was critically acclaimed for its cinematography and visual effects.

 Music

-The film's score was composed by Michael Giacchino.
-On June 10, 2013, Giacchino tweeted that Ludwig Wicki, Robert Ziegler & Tim Simonec were conducting the film's score at Abbey Road Studios in London.
+The film's score was composed by Michael Giacchino and performed by the Hollywood Studio Symphony.
+On June 10, 2013, Giacchino tweeted that Ludwig Wicki, Robert Ziegler and Tim Simonec were conducting the film's score at Abbey Road Studios in London.
 In August, Giacchino stated: "We're actually recording all the music first, before they're even done shooting.
-It's been done sort of backwards, and it's much more freeing doing it that way.
+It's been done sort of backward, and it's much more freeing doing it that way.
 I'm not locked down to any specific timings and what the film is doing.
 I can do whatever I want.
 It opens up a lot more possibilities."
 The Wachowskis first used this approach during production of Cloud Atlas at the recommendation of co-director Tom Tykwer who has made all his movies this way, and have since commented they will never again make a movie without recording the music first.
 Dancer Kyle Davis was inspired when listening to Giacchino's score for the film to create a ballet for the Pacific Northwest Ballet named "A Dark and Lonely Space" that is choreographed to Giacchino's music.
 The ballet, which premiered November 2, 2018, features 24 dancers that represent planets, celestial bodies, and forces of physics, and was designed as an "anthropomorphization of the birth of a planetary system."